 these cuts.
 The cut area now stops conducting the abnormal signals that caused the

-surgery assisted with a heart-lung machine (cardiopulmonary
+is done as part of an open heart surgery assisted with a heart-lung machine (cardiopulmonary

-to disrupt the abnormal signals.
+cryoablation (freezing of the tissue) to disrupt the abnormal signals.
 These methods

 Why might I need a Maze procedure?

-Atrial fibrillation also greatly increases the risk of stroke.
-Blood thinners used for preventing stroke pose
+greatly increases the risk for stroke.
+Blood-thinners used for preventing stroke pose

-their own risks, and some medicines require extra blood
+their own risks.
+And some medicines require extra blood tests for monitoring.

 There are other surgical procedures as well as less invasive procedures, such as ablation,

-or a heart valve problem.
+coronary artery disease or a heart valve problem.

 What are the risks of a Maze procedure?

-fatal.
-You may have specific risks based on your medical conditions.
-You are more
+rare cases, some of these may be fatal.
+You may have certain risks based on your health

-your surgery.
+provider before your surgery.
 Risks can include:

-- Blood clots, which might lead to a stroke or heart attack
+Blood clots, which might lead to a stroke or heart attack

-- Other abnormal heart rhythms
+Other abnormal heart rhythms

 Complications from anesthesia

 How do I get ready for a Maze procedure?

-you stop smoking.
+that can help you stop smoking.